 In closing, Mr. Kollaer thanked all for the extraordinary fundraising efforts with the BCCA campaign.
 The chairman thanked Mr. Kollaer for his report.

 Mr. LaBoon called on Mr. Art Smith for a report on the activities of the EDAC and in particular the Houston Area Technology Advisory Council (HATAC).
 Dr. Smith stated that tremendous progress has been made during the first two years with the all-volunteer effort.
 Thanks to the support of Southwestern Bell, a full time Executive Director is in place.
-One of the plans of HATAC is to establish a TECH Designation certification process to highlight hard and soft skills. individuals.
-Commitments have been received from some companies to accept these designations instead of testing.
+One of the plans of HATAC is to establish a TECH Designation certification process to highlight hard and soft skills.
+Some companies have agreed to accept these designations instead of testing.
 The skills that these individuals will bring will make the hiring process quicker and less expensive.
-Another major accomplishment is to establish a Coherent Course Sequence agreement to work to expand on the number of IT skilled individuals and provide a document that can be more easily adopted by the other sixty independent school districts in the region.
+Another major accomplishment of HATAC is to establish a Coherent Course Sequence agreement to work to expand on the number of IT skilled individuals and provide a document that can be more easily adopted by the other sixty independent school districts in the region.
 The chairman complimented Dr. Smith and the University of Houston as well as Southwestern Bell for bringing the HATAC to fruition.

 Mr. LaBoon called on Mr. Kelly Frels, chairman of the Environment Advisory Committee, for a report.
 Mr. Frels reported on the public ad campaign and the new slogan, “Clean Air.
 It’s Everybody’s Business”.
 Videos showing six, thirty-second ads will be shown to the elected officials in Austin prior to insertion on Houston area TV stations.
 At this juncture, Mr. Frels called on Mr. John Nau for a report on the ad campaign.